chesterdawg/chat2/docs/ndis-chatbot-kiro-execution-checklist.md

 A single, ordered list of everything we need to execute from the latest review — optimized for **Kiro-first** development on our **Next.js + TypeScript + Postgres + pgvector** stack, deploying to **AWS**.
 Each task includes **Why → Steps → Commands → Acceptance Criteria**.
 Tick them off one by one.

-> Legend: ✅ done · ☐ todo · 🔁 repeatable
+> Legend: ✅ done · ☐ to-do · 🔁 repeatable

 ---